FarronF/limerick-council-meetings/meetings/2017/01/16-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 19th December 2016.md

 limit for Annacotty Village in 2017 as a road safety measure will also be

-considered as part of the National Speed Limit Review.--- 4
+considered as part of the National Speed Limit Review.
+---
+4

 **8.**